HRDAG/snap/INSTALL.md

 # Install snap[^1]
 Snap is short for snapshot

-This file describes how to install and launch snapserv, and where to put (or symlink) snap.
+This file describes how to install and use snap (and should eventually describe how to install snapserv).

 ## 1) Define your GIT path